brightprogrammer/starter-hugo-academic/content/post/solving-a-vm-crackme/index.md

 ## What Is A VM?

 VM is short form of Virtual Machine.
 A virtual machine is exactly what it's name is, it's virtual!.

 An example of physical machine is your CPU.
-Your CPU is executing real instructions in programs
+Your CPU is executing real instructions.
+When you do a `mov` instruction, your CPU will take minimum number of steps to complete that instruction.
+That instruction will have effect on real registers and memory.

+When it comes to a virtual CPU (machine), it may or may not have a move instruction in the first place!
+Even if it has a mov instruction, it'll be moving data to/from variables declared withing the program.